Transfer and Re-Entry Abroad

 Where & What should I study abroad?

 That’s up to you!
 As a transfer student, you may have already completed your General Education requirements and you are now focusing on your major.
 Consider programs that allow you to take courses in your major(s) or minor, develop language skills or help you toward your chosen career path.
 Beyond academics, think about the structure & length of the program, cost, class size, language requirement, heritage/family roots, climate, or food.
+You can start looking into program early!

 What are my options?